Meet the Instructors

 Mrs. Epelman's first piano teaching job was at Petrogradsky District Professional Music School, which she won in the Senior Year Competition.
 While in Graduate school at Kirov College, Ms. Epelman was awarded a scholarship to study piano performance and participate in master classes with Nikita Shadrin and Emma Volova, the distinguished artists at Leningrad State Conservatory.

-Galina has been on the faculty of the Community Diehn School of Music at Old Dominion University since 1993 where she teaches group music theory as well as private piano classes.
-She is also a substitute instructor at the Governor's School for the Arts.
+Galina has been on the faculty of the Community Music Division at Old Dominion University since 1993 where she teaches group music theory as well as private piano classes.
 She has been a very active participant in the Annual Harold Protsman Classical Period Piano Competition sponsored by ODU where several students placed as finalists and second place winners.
-Beginning in 2003 Galina joined the staff of the Academy of Music in Norfolk.

-Mrs. Epelman is currently a member of MTNA, VMTF, the Tidewater Music Teacher's Forum, and the American School of Musicians.
+Mrs. Epelman is currently a member of MTNA, VMTA, the Tidewater Music Teacher's Forum.
 She is an active participant in the events provided by these organizations, such as theory tests, sight reading tests, skills tests, Glover scholarship auditions and Eastern District auditions.
-On two occasions, her students advanced to the Virginia State auditions where again many of her students placed in second place through honorable mentions.
-Students may participate annually in the national piano guild auditions.
+On several occasions, her students advanced to the Virginia State auditions where many of her students placed in second place through honorable mentions.

 During the summer of 2002 and 2007, Galina Epelman traveled to St. Petersburg, Russia to take part in seminars on Music Theory and Piano Pedagogy sponsored by Petrogradsky District Professional Music School.
 In 2012, she spent two weeks at the Piano World Competition and seminars at the "Druskininkai summer with M.K.Čiurlionis" festival.